BlueNetSec/EvasionAndBypass/ClientSide/redame.md

 **HTML5 anchor tag**

-instructs the browser to automatically download a file when a user clicks on the hyperlink[html file](EvasionAndBypass/ClientSide/html)
+instructs the browser to automatically download a file when a user clicks on the hyperlink [html file](/ClientSide/html)